YosysHQ/nextpnr/machxo2/examples/README.md

   compiler and `vvp` runtime.
 This is known as post-place-and-route simulation.
 * `mitertest.sh` is similar to `simtest.sh`, but more comprehensive.
-This script creates a [miter circuit](https://www21.in.tum.de/~lammich/2015_SS_Seminar_SAT/resources/Equivalence_Checking_11_30_08.pdf) to compare the output port values of `{pack,place,pnr}blinky.v` against the original `blinky.v` _when both modules are fed the same values on their input ports._
+This script creates a [miter circuit](https://www21.in.tum.de/~lammich/2015_SS_Seminar_SAT/resources/Equivalence_Checking_11_30_08.pdf) to compare the output port values of `{pack,place,pnr}*.v` against the original Verilog code _when both modules are fed the same values on their input ports._

   All possible inputs and resulting outputs can be tested in reasonable time by